Making social media work for your marine business

 If your marine business has been trading for a while, you should know a little about your users, clients and fans.
 With all the ‘noise’ on social media, it’s important to post content that is relevant and interesting to your followers to make sure they engage and do not unfollow your brand.

-Creating content is going to be the most time-consuming aspect of your marketing activities and social media management, so make sure you post what counts: Show off what makes your business unique and worth buying into.
+Creating successful content is going to be the most time-consuming aspect of your marketing activities and social media management, so make sure you post what counts: Show off what makes your business unique and worth buying into.
 Also allow your followers to generate content for you by promoting the best posts that you are tagged in.

 3. Keep it personal